shrage/atavya/.ai/_core/conversation_monitoring.md

 Does this implementation meet your expectations?
 Any adjustments you'd like to make?
 ```

-### Processing Checkpoint Responses
+### Processing Checkpoint Responses (AI Responsibility)

-When the user responds to a checkpoint:
+When the human project manager responds to a checkpoint:

 1. **For Confirmation**:
-   - Update the work unit's checkpoint status to "Confirmed"
+   - AI updates the work unit's checkpoint status to "Confirmed"
-   - Document key decisions and understanding
+   - AI documents key decisions and understanding
-   - Proceed to the next phase
+   - AI proceeds to the next phase
-   - Update relevant documentation as needed
+   - AI updates relevant documentation as needed

 2. **For Clarification Requests**:
-   - Address the specific questions or concerns
+   - AI addresses the specific questions or concerns
-   - Refine understanding based on feedback
+   - AI refines understanding based on feedback
-   - Re-present the checkpoint when ready
+   - AI re-presents the checkpoint when ready

 3. **For Adjustments**:
-   - Incorporate requested changes
+   - AI incorporates requested changes
-   - Update understanding and plans
+   - AI updates understanding and plans
-   - Re-present the checkpoint when ready
+   - AI re-presents the checkpoint when ready

+## Checkpoint Transition Protocol

+When transitioning between checkpoints, the AI assistant follows this protocol:

+1. **Verify Completion Criteria**:
+   - Check that all completion criteria for the current checkpoint are met
+   - Ensure all required documentation is created and ready for human review

+2. **Update Work Unit Status**:
+   - Mark the current checkpoint as "Confirmed" after human approval
+   - Document the approval date and any notes
+   - Update references to documentation

+3. **Prepare for Next Checkpoint**:
+   - Summarize the current state and next steps
+   - Identify any dependencies or blockers
+   - Outline the approach for the next checkpoint

+4. **Seek Explicit Approval**:
+   - Present the checkpoint status and next steps
+   - Ask for explicit approval from the human project manager
+   - Document the approval in the work unit

-## Documentation Need Detection
+## Documentation Need Detection (AI Responsibility)

-Monitor conversations to detect when documentation updates are needed:
+The AI assistant monitors conversations to detect when documentation updates are needed:

 ### Requirements Documentation Needs
 - Discussion of new features or capabilities